sst/sst/www/docs/overview/asynchronous-tasks.md

 :::info Example

-This tutorial steps through creating a simple pub/sub system with SNS.
+This example shows you how to create a simple pub/sub system in SST.

 [READ TUTORIAL](https://serverless-stack.com/examples/how-to-use-pub-sub-in-your-serverless-app.html)

 :::

-## KinesisStream
+### KinesisStream

-The [KinesisStream](../constructs/KinesisStream.md) construct uses [Kinesis Data Stream](https://docs.aws.amazon.com/streams/latest/dev/introduction.html) behind the scene.
-It is similar to Queue in the way that the consumer pulls the messages, but it is designed to process allows multiple consumers.
-KinesisStream also keeps a record of historical messages for up to 365 days, and consumers can re-process them.
+The [`KinesisStream`](../constructs/KinesisStream.md) construct uses [Amazon Kinesis Data Streams](https://docs.aws.amazon.com/streams/latest/dev/introduction.html).
+It's similar to the [`Queue`](../constructs/Queue.md) in the way that the consumer pulls the messages, but it's designed to allow for multiple consumers. `KinesisStream` also keeps a record of historical messages for up to 365 days, and consumers can re-process them.
+This makes it a good fit for cases where you are dealing with a large amount of messages or events.

 ```js
 import { KinesisStream } from "@serverless-stack/resources";